ShannonHeylmun/site/content/about/index.md

 ![Prepar3D](prepar3d.jpg)

-Since then, I founded and built the worlds first high-tech escape room, and have spent over a decade running my own consulting company.
+Since then, I founded and built one of the worlds first high-tech escape rooms, and have spent over a decade running my own consulting company.
 I've built mobile apps for the largest accounting software company in the US, open source intelligent tutoring systems for the US government, and embedded firmware, mobile apps, and backends for some of the largest companies in the world.